HARD TO FIND FILMS

-Scott would elaborate on that initial thematic inspirational tidbit by recollecting how in real life Verne's publisher convinced the author as to the need to "cloak" the real-world personalities of his stories behind the mask of a fictitious character so as to a) not risk foreign sales, and b) avoid international incidents between nations by making certain personages either villainous or heroic.
-In other words, Verne would "change the names to protect the innocent, ... and the not-so-innocent".
-Using this as a launch pad, there would be, in Scott's fertile imagination, the fictitious "sanitized" version of a story - which Verne would give to the world, and the secret X-FILES version of "what really happened"; this only now coming before the public in the form of the prospective new series.
+Scott would elaborate on that initial thematic inspirational tidbit by recollecting how in real life Verne's publisher convinced the author of the need to "cloak" the real-world personalities of his stories behind the mask of a fictitious characters so as to a) not risk foreign sales, and b) avoid international incidents between nations by making certain personages either villainous or heroic.
+In other words, Verne would "change the names to protect the innocent ... and the not-so-innocent".
+Using this as a launching pad, Scott's fertile and facile imagination concocted an "alternate" version of many of Welles' stories.
+There would be the fictitious "sanitized" version which Verne had given to the world by way of his popular books, and there would be the secret "X-FILES"-like version of "what really happened"; this only now coming to the attention of the public in the form of the prospective new series.
 As every writer / artist knows however, it's far easier to imagine a clever product / series / film than it is to execute one.

-In Scott's "secret files" version of Verne's adventures, the titular author (in the series portrayed by DREAM ON's Chris Demetral) would remain a young up-and-coming writer in Paris.
-But here he would be plucked from a pre-fame nothing existence, and taken under the tutelage / protection of AROUND THE WORLD IN 80 DAYS' globe-trotting Phileas Fogg (DYNASTY and ROBIN OF SHERWOOD's Michael Praed), here gone from clubland's adventurer to a "flawed James Bond"-like former British Intel operative.
-Reimagined by Scott, Fogg's valet / manservant Passepartout (Canadian mime / comedian Michel Courtemanche) would become a "Q"-like gadget master / inventor; our team's base-of-operations dirigible the "Aurora" being his greatest accomplishment.
+In Scott's "secret files" version of Verne's adventures the titular author (in the series portrayed by DREAM ON's Chris Demetral) would remain a young up-and-coming writer in Paris.
+But here he would be plucked from a pre-fame nothing existence, and taken under the tutelage / protection of AROUND THE WORLD IN 80 DAYS' globe-trotting Phileas Fogg (DYNASTY and ROBIN OF SHERWOOD's Michael Praed) who here is far removed from the David Niven-esque clubland's adventurer, and realized more as a "flawed James Bond"-like former British Intel operative.
+Reimagined by Scott, Fogg's valet / manservant Passepartout (Canadian mime / comedian Michel Courtemanche) would become a "Q"-like gadget master / inventor - with our team's base-of-operations, the dirigible the "Aurora" being his greatest accomplishment.
 And the adventurers would be accompanied by the ever resourceful Rebecca Fogg, Phileas adopted cousin, and the first female agent of England's Secret Service (played by actor, dancer, swimmer and fencing master Francesca Hunt).

 |"Steely Joe"'s papa: Illustrator / Concept Designer Meinert Hansen|

-A LITERAL, as well as literary, "visionary", in the series young Verne is unaware that he is in possession of a mental gift which allows him to psychologically cross time and actually see into the future; hence the numerous prophetic technological renderings in his stories.
-Wanting to possess Verne and his gift, which can bestow upon them an arsenal of future tech / world-conquering weaponry, is the League Of Darkness, lead by Count Gregory (WILLOW's Rick Overton), an international organization of terroristic aristocrats who believe the way to keep the "common masses" in check is to insure volatile world conditions (civil war, revolution, etc.) wherein said masses will beg for the care and leadership of the privileged elite.
+A LITERAL as well as literary "visionary", in the series young Verne is unaware that he is in possession of a mental gift which allows him to psychologically cross time and actually see into the future; hence the numerous prophetic yet-to-come technological renderings in his stories.
+Wanting to possess Verne and his gift, which can bestow upon them an arsenal of future tech / world-conquering weaponry, is the League Of Darkness, lead by Count Gregory (WILLOW's Rick Overton), an international organization of terroristic aristocrats who believe the way to keep the "common masses" in check is to insure volatile world conditions (civil war, revolution, etc.) wherein said masses will then beg for the care and leadership of that privileged elite.

 Scott's concept having much interest, the gathering of actual funds to realize the series was considerably more difficult to achieve.
-After spending years independantly obtaining backers in the U.S., England, Germany and Canada - where tax incentive credits would lead the production team to convert a defunct rail station into a period-dressed 100,000 square ft. soundstage, production began on the 22 episode first season of THE SECRET ADVENTURES OF JULES VERNE ... before the series even had a broadcast deal / schedule in place!
+After spending years independantly obtaining backers in the U.S., England, Germany and Canada - where tax incentive credits would lead the production team to convert a defunct rail station into a period-dressed 100,000 square ft. soundstage - production began on the 22 episode first season of THE SECRET ADVENTURES OF JULES VERNE.
+And this was done even before the series had a broadcast deal / schedule in place!

-The first one hour series to be filmed entirely using the (then) new HDTV recording system, SECRET ADVENTURES suffered visually in that, eventually picked up by CBC / Space in Canada, and the SciFi Channel (later SyFy) in the U.S., at the time neither network was broadcasting in HDTV.
-Therefore the episodes were downconverted onto film, and as such much of the detail of it's exquisitely realized costumes, production design and visual FX, took on a distractingly dark and "muddled" quality when first aired on standard television.
+The first one hour series to be filmed entirely using the (then) new HDTV recording system, SECRET ADVENTURES suffered visually in that, eventually picked up by CBC / Space in Canada, and the SciFi Channel (later SyFy) in the U.S., at the time neither network was broadcasting in HD.
+Therefore the episodes were downconverted onto film, and as such much of the detail of it's exquisitely realized costumes, production design, cinematography and visual FX took on a distractingly dark and "muddled" quality when first aired on standard television.

 This didn't deter a wave of fans (us included) who immediately latched onto the series' considerable wit, style and visual and intellectual creativity.
-With impressive guest stars such as SHOGUN and THE LORD OF THE RINGS' John Rhys Davies as Alexandre Dumas, SUPERMAN's Margot Kidder, DALLAS and THE MAN FROM ATLANTIS' Patrick Duffy, along with Michael Moriarity, Mako, David Warner and more, THE SECRET ADVENTURES OF JULES VERNE hopped the globe from Victorian era European adventures ("Queen Victoria And The Giant Mole", "The Cardinal's Design" - featuring a pre DA VINCI CODE-like mystery, "Rockets Of The Dead" - with Carpathian arms dealer Count Rimini actually a vampire seeking to equip his blood sucking army with jet packs for world conquest) to a MYSTERIOUS ISLAND / ROBUR THE CONQUEROR-inspired multi-episode arc set in the midst of the American Civil War - the standout installment here being "The Ballad Of Steely Joe" wherein our heroes meet Frank & Jesse James, Samuel Clemens - aka "Mark Twain", and a robotic quick draw gunslinging town "Sheriff").
+With impressive guest stars such as SHOGUN and THE LORD OF THE RINGS' John Rhys Davies as Alexandre Dumas, SUPERMAN's Margot Kidder, DALLAS and THE MAN FROM ATLANTIS' Patrick Duffy, along with Michael Moriarity, Mako, David Warner and more, the Victorian era set SECRET ADVENTURES OF JULES VERNE globe trotted from European adventures such as "Queen Victoria And The Giant Mole", "The Cardinal's Design" (which featured a pre DA VINCI CODE-like mystery), "Rockets Of The Dead" (with a Carpathian arms dealer Count actuall discovered to be a vampire who seeks to equip his blood sucking army with jet packs for world conquest), to a MYSTERIOUS ISLAND / ROBUR THE CONQUEROR-inspired multi-episode arc set in the midst of the American Civil War, with the standout installment undoubtedly "The Ballad Of Steely Joe" - wherein our heroes meet Frank & Jesse James, Samuel Clemens (aka "Mark Twain"), and a robotic quick draw gunslinging town "Sheriff".

-At $2 million per episode (approx. $40 million for the first season), THE SECRET ADVENTURES OF JULES VERNE had too many creditors of a multi-national composition, and not enough broadcast outlets at the time (in addition to CDC / Space Canada and SciFi, it was carried by a few other syndicated outlets worldwide) to recoup it's substantial investment.
-As any future distributor wishing to revive or release the series on DVD, Blu-ray or other platform (streaming, etc.) would first be required to take on then pay off any contractual and other obligations, the show today is in legal limbo, and exists only in homemade VHS copies recorded by fans during the series' initial TV run.
+At $2 million per episode (approx. $40 million for the first season), THE SECRET ADVENTURES OF JULES VERNE had too many creditors of a multi-national composition, and not enough broadcast outlets at the time (in addition to CDC / Space Canada and SciFi, it was carried by but a few other syndicated outlets worldwide) to recoup it's substantial investment.
+As any future distributor wishing to revive or release the series on DVD, Blu-ray or streaming platform would first be required to take on, then pay off, any contractual and other obligations, the show today remains in legal limbo, and exists only in homemade VHS copies recorded by fans during the series' initial TV run.

-This is how we've been enjoying THE SECRET ADVENTURES OF JULES VERNE for the last near 15 years, although the common sense need for preservation has since lead us to transfer all 22 episodes to DVD-R and digital realms.
-Others have also done so; and some of those efforts can today be viewed via condensed versions of selected episodes on YouTube, and even via a bootleg European import DVD of the complete First Season, ... although, as with other "independent" DVD releases we've discussed in Vaulted Treasures, we can neither vouch for said discs' quality or ability to play uniformly on all machines.
+This is how we've been enjoying THE SECRET ADVENTURES OF JULES VERNE for the last 15 + years, although the common sense need for preservation has since lead us to transfer all 22 episodes to DVD-R and the digital realm.
+Others have also done so.
+And some of those efforts can today be viewed via condensed versions of selected episodes on YouTube, and even via a bootleg European import DVD of the complete First Season.
+Although, as with other "independent" DVD releases we've discussed in Vaulted Treasures, we can neither vouch for said discs' quality or ability to play universally on all machines.

-Until a magical (or high tech) key unlocks the financial destiny of THE SECRET ADVENTURES OF JULES VERNE, the series' promotional byline "Inventing the future; Battling to save it", has in recent years become much more than a cleverly realized tag.
-It, like the works of Verne himself, has become ... there's that word again, "prophetic".
+Until a magical (or high tech) key unlocks the financial destiny of THE SECRET ADVENTURES OF JULES VERNE, the series' promotional byline "Inventing the future, ...
+Battling to save it", has in recent years become much more than a cleverly realized tag.
+It, like the works of Verne himself, has become ... here's that word one more time, "prophetic".

 Postings of earlier installments of VAULTED TREASURES available to read @ https://www.facebook.com/pages/The-GullCottageSandlot/129683480458380?ref=hl